BradleyRoss/ObjectiveC-Examples/BRossTools/BRossTools/MDFILE.md

 The following is a list of documentation from Apple that can be used to create, modify, and understand this code.

-* [Documentation - Apple Technologies](https://developer.apple.com/documentation/technologies) - This appears to reprsent the current API's.
+* [Documentation - Apple Technologies](https://developer.apple.com/documentation/technologies) - This appears to represent the current API's.

 * [Documentation Archive](https://developer.apple.com/library/archive/navigation/)